DistroRickDev/PMS-Core/README.md

 Branches would be used with GitHub for each persons changes before being merged later into the master.

+In the Core Architecture description we applied all 4 pillars of the OOP of Encapsulation, Inheritance, Polymorphism & Abstraction for the project.

 The team encountered a major bottleneck later in the project lifecycle and the original scope needed to be reshaped.
 During a few team meetings, we decided to reduce the number of tasks and combine certain processes.
 This would enhance the project while also making more attainable to achieve the goals set out.

 UML Diagrams were updated to account for this with the User -> TaskManager, ProjectManager & UserManager -> with the improved StateManager.
 This streamlined the structure of the project and was one of the most vital implementation decisions made.

 The bottlenecks were also removed with the team effort on additional reviewing & fixing, as well removing unnecessary tasks no longer needed with the improved structure.

+JSON is used to handle the data involved.

 ![](https://webteic.info/images/PMScore-7-1.jpg)
 > Screenshot: Team development workload improvements.